-6.2.4.1.2.2 Management Server - Access Permissions
+6.2.4.1.1.3 Management Server - Access Permissions

-When an operation on an M2M Service Layer Resource is performed and if the access to the Resource is granted and the operation for the Resource utilizes a Management Server external to the service layer, the IN-DMG CSF selects one or more among the authenticated Management Servers necessary to access the requested resources.
+When an operation on an M2M Service Layer Resource is performed and if the access to the Resource is granted and the operation for the Resource utilizes a Management Server external to the service layer, the DMG CSF of the management server Host selects one or more among the authenticated Management Servers necessary to access the requested resources.
 The procedure for the selection of Management Servers is implementation specific and outside the scope of the present document.

 The DMG CSF management functions that cause impacts to the Underlying Network utilize access permissions that are delegated from the provider of the network service layer.